romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which of the following branch protection rules should be configured to comply with a security policy that requires code scanning checks to pass before merging code changes?
+Q: Which of the following branch protection rules should be configured to comply with a security policy that requires code scanning checks to pass before merging code changes?
 <details><summary>Show the answer</summary><p>

 - **Include administrators in the rules applied to other users**